KBNLresearch/xml-workshop/_build/html/_sources/12_auto_batch.md

 With few little alterations, we can use this code to automatically work with a batch of files.

 - We need a code that automatically search through folder in your computer;
-- We need to add a piece of code that finds the corresponding Didle file for every alto file.
+- We need to add a piece of code that finds the corresponding Didl file for every alto file.

-For the following code, we assume you have a folder called 'alto', which contains the Alto XML files, and a folder 'didl' that contains the Didl files ([downloaded here](https://github.com/MirjamC/xml-workshop/tree/master/data)).
-Both alto and didle have a filename that starts with an identifier, followed by either _alto or _didl.
+For the following code, we assume you have a folder called 'alto', which contains the Alto XML files, and a folder 'didl' that contains the Didl files ([downloaded here](https://github.com/KBNLresearch/xml-workshop/tree/main/data)).
+Both alto and Didl have a filename that starts with an identifier, followed by either _alto or _didl.
 Make sure that there are no other files in the folder.

 We start with a little loop that runs through your alto folder an returns all the file names